 If you’re visiting a patient who has special isolation instructions posted by the door of his/her patient room, be sure to follow the instructions completely and all the time.
 These may include wearing a gown and gloves while you’re in the patient’s room, not touching the patient or equipment/furniture in the room, not using the patient’s bathroom, and washing your hands before and after putting on gloves.

-Patients – Ask your doctor, nurse, other health care professional and all visitors to clean their hands before touching you.
-It’s your right as a patient, so speak up.
+Patients – Ask your doctor, nurse, other healthcare professional and all visitors to clean their hands before touching you.
+It’s your right as a patient.

-Are you washing your hands properly?
-Follow these simple steps to ensure a clean result!
+Are you cleaning your hands properly?
+Follow these simple steps to ensure a clean result:

-Rub hands together briskly for 15 seconds (about the time it takes to sing Happy Birthday)
+Rub hands together briskly for 15 to 20 seconds.

 Rinse hands thoroughly and dry with a clean paper towel.